 Reebok Chairman Agrees to $11 Million Pay Cut

-The deal gives Fireman the option of buying 2.5 million shares of stock in stages over a five-year period.
-He can exercise the option for 10 years from the agreement’s starting date.
+The new deal also gives Fireman the option of buying 2.5 million shares of Reebok common stock at an average price of about 18 percent above the current price.
+He can exercise the option for 10 years from the starting date of the agreement.

 Fireman attended Tuesday’s board of directors meeting at which the new deal was approved but was on vacation Thursday and not available to comment, Lightcap said.